Hanne Nabintu Herland

-Hanne Stine Nabintu Herland (born 1966 in Kivu, Congo) is a Norwegian author, who hosts a website and Youtube channel both named the Herland Report.
+Hanne Stine Nabintu Herland (born 1966) is a Norwegian author, who hosts a website and Youtube channel both named the Herland Report.
 She has a master's degree in history of religions from the University of Oslo.

 Herland identifies with social conservatism and states that she opposes political correctness.
 Among Herland's books are Alarm!
 Tanker om en kultur i krise (2010), Respekt (2012), The Culture War.
 How the West lost its greatness (2017), Det nye Babylon (2018) and New Left Tyranny.
-The Authoritarian destruction of our way of life (2020).
-She was editor of Ny vind over Norge.
-Herland has appeared as a pundit on Russia Today, criticizing alleged Western hypocrisy.
-Her writings have been recommended by the Russian embassy in Norway.
+The Authoritarian destruction of our way of life (2020) and The Billionare World.
+How Marxism Serves the Elite (2023).
+She was editor of Ny vind over Norge together with the previous Prime Minister of Norway Erna Solberg and others from the "right" side of Norwegian politics.
+Herland has appeared as a pundit on Russia Today, criticizing alleged Western hypocrisy in connection with the wars in the middle east.
+Her writings have been recommended among others by the Russian embassy in Norway.
 Regular guests on the Herland Report include US Republicans as Senator Richard Black, Senator Ron Paul.

 Early life

 Herland was born in the Democratic Republic of Congo.
 Her parents moved to Africa in the 1960s to work for UNESCO.
-Her middle name Nabintu is African.
+Her middle name Nabintu is most common in DR Congo.
 She spent her childhood in the Congo, Kenya and Rwanda.
 At the age of 19 she moved to Norway.
 Herland obtained an MA in the history of religions at the University of Oslo in 2005, writing her master's thesis on the Kenyan Qadi court.